Upcoming OTA Info Session OTA Application Program Expectations

 Certification is awarded by the National Board for Certification in Occupational Therapy.
 It allows a student to use the identifying initials “COTA” after his/her name.
 It is granted as the result of passing the national certification examination.
 A committee of OTRs and COTAs selected by NBCOT who have a diverse practice background prepare the examination questions.
 The examination consists of 200 multiple choice questions to be completed in four hours.
 The examination is offered on-line by a testing service at sites throughout the United States.

 Each student is responsible for completing his/her application and paying the fee/s.
-As of January 2018 the on-line fee for the Certification Examination is $515 ($559 for a paper application).
+As of 2024, the online fee for the Certification Examination is $540 ($595 for a paper application).
 An official transcript verifying graduation is required.
 For complete examination information including how to schedule a web-based practice examination contact:

 The National Board for Certification in Occupational Therapy